 The aims of Relationships Education are further supported by interventions, extracurricular and enrichment activities we provide.
-For example, Zones of Regulation, Celebrating Girls' Friendships, buddy systems and social skills interventions.
+For example, Zones of Regulation, Celebrating Girls' Friendships, buddy systems, ELSA, CARE nurture provision and social skills interventions, e.g. Spirals

 Intent of Our Relationships Education Curriculum